ChrisChinchilla/Chip-Shop/_cards/Voice_Synthesis.md

 originalprice: $100
 ---

-A Voice Sythneziser adds a new level of engagement to games, allowing them to talk to players.
+A Voice Synthesizer adds a new level of engagement to games, allowing them to talk to players.